PX4/PX4-user_guide/en/peripherals/remote_id.md

 ### Holybro Remote ID Module

-The [Holybro Remote ID Module](https://holybro.com/products/remote-id) can be connected using the serial port (DroneCAN cannot be used at time of writing: PX4 v1.14).
+The [Holybro Remote ID Module](https://holybro.com/products/remote-id) can be connected using the serial port or DroneCan (only main branch).
 It comes with a 6-pin JST-GH 1.25mm cable that can be connected directly to the `TELEM` ports on most recent Pixhawk flight controllers such as the Pixhawk 6C/6X or Cube Orange.

 The module comes preinstalled with recent [ArduRemoteID](https://github.com/ArduPilot/ArduRemoteID) firmware.